 Identifying problems in Windows Device Manager

-When opening the Windows Device Manager, you should see a screen similar to the example picture to the right.
-All categories should have +'s or arrows pointing to the right next to each of the device categories and no "Other devices" or "Unknown devices" listed as shown in the second example.
+When opening the Device Manager, you should see a screen similar to the example picture to the right.
+All categories should have +'s or arrows pointing to the right next to each of the device categories with no "Other devices" or "Unknown devices" listed.
 However, when problems occur, you may have one or more of the errors below.

-When a device has a yellow circle with an exclamation mark or found under "Other devices", this is an indication that the device is conflicting with another hardware device or the drivers for the device are not installed properly.
+When a device has a yellow circle with an exclamation mark under "Other devices", this indicates that the device is conflicting other hardware.
+Or, it may indicate that the device or its drivers are not installed properly.

 Double-clicking and opening the device with the error shows you an error code.